veovera/enhanced-rtmp/README.md

 To advance and validate new capabilities of the Enhanced-RTMP (E-RTMP) specification, the Veovera Software Organization maintains an [E-RTMP Lab](https://github.com/veovera/enhanced-rtmp/tree/main/e-rtmp-lab) workspace within this repository.

 The lab provides a structured environment for developing and evaluating new ideas, tools, and reference implementations.
-Each project within the lab resides under the `wip/` directory, with dedicated documentation and tooling for efficient iteration.
+Each project within the lab includes dedicated documentation and tooling for efficient iteration.

 Current projects include:

-- [wip/e-flv-js](https://github.com/veovera/enhanced-rtmp/tree/main/e-rtmp-lab/wip/e-flv-js) - A hybrid TypeScript/JavaScript implementation for playing **Enhanced FLV (E-FLV)** and **legacy FLV files** in the browser using **Media Source Extensions (MSE)**.
+- [e-flv-js](https://github.com/veovera/enhanced-rtmp/tree/main/e-rtmp-lab/e-flv-js) - A hybrid TypeScript/JavaScript implementation for playing **Enhanced FLV (E-FLV)** and **legacy FLV files** in the browser using **Media Source Extensions (MSE)**.
 Includes a demo app and sample video assets.

-- [wip/e-flv-tool](https://github.com/veovera/enhanced-rtmp/tree/main/e-rtmp-lab/wip/e-flv-tool) - A Go CLI tool for inspecting and manipulating FLV/E-FLV files.
+- [e-flv-tool](https://github.com/veovera/enhanced-rtmp/tree/main/e-rtmp-lab/e-flv-tool) - A Go CLI tool for inspecting and manipulating FLV/E-FLV files.
 Parses FLV headers, tags, onMetaData script data (AMF0), and codec configuration records for video (AVC, HEVC, AV1, VP9) and audio (AAC, Opus, FLAC).

-- [wip/assets](https://github.com/veovera/enhanced-rtmp/tree/main/e-rtmp-lab/wip/assets) - Shared test video clips (FLV and WebM) used across experiments.
+- [assets](https://github.com/veovera/enhanced-rtmp/tree/main/e-rtmp-lab/assets) - Shared test video clips (FLV and WebM) used across experiments.

 Feedback and collaboration are welcome as the community helps refine and expand E-RTMP’s capabilities.